Research

 My research focuses on five core areas: affordable housing, homelessness, local community development, the intersection between planning and real estate and development, and the role of philanthropy in community economic development.
 I have co-authored/co-edited two books on place-based philanthropy including the award-winning Catalysts for Change: 21st Century Philanthropy and Community Development (Routledge, 2013) and the recently published A New Look at Place-Based Philanthropy: Insights from Canada and the U.S. (FriesenPress 2023).

 I recently completed a three year mixed-methods evaluation of the Jewish Family Service of San Diego Safe Parking Program.
 It is the most comprehensive evaluation to date of a safe parking program, a critical intervention that provides a safe place and access to services for people who live out of their vehicles.
-The research resulted in two policy reports and a forthcoming journal article.
+The research resulted in two policy reports and a journal article in Housing Policy Debate.

 As a member of the NAIOP Research Foundation’s Distinguished Fellows Program, I recently completed a study that identified best practices and challenges in promoting diversity, equity and inclusion (DEI) in commercial real estate.